What is Product Excellence?

 How the product’s features and functionality are discussed, named, exposed, and priced all contribute to the perception of the product’s value.
-They are creating that emotional bond between products and customers.
-This bond fuels the continual feedback loop enabling ongoing PE.
+They are creating that emotional bond between products and customers fuels the continual feedback loop enabling ongoing PE.

-Additionally, the sales and marketing team adapt their pitches: their materials and messaging need to reflect the current state of the product.
+Additionally, the sales and marketing team must adapt their pitches.
+Their materials and messaging need to reflect the current state of the product.
 With so much rapid iterative change, communication is critical to ensure all stakeholders align on what’s in the works and what’s to come.

 Start Building Beautiful Roadmaps, From Product Manager to Product Leader.